Ziiics/Cloud_Notes/RawNotes/CloudEssentials.md

-# 10. Monirotoing, Compliance, and Governance in AWS Cloud
+# 10. Monitoring, Compliance, and Governance in AWS Cloud

-The progression to effectively monitor AWS Cloud solutions are,
+### The progression to effectively monitor AWS Cloud solutions are,
 1. Securing systems - to protect data, sysgtems, and infrastructure from unauthorized access.
 2. Monitoring activities - continuously observe and analyze system activity, network traffic, and security events.
    - Amazon CloudWatch can be used to monitors AWS reousrces and the applications you run on AWS in real time.
 The features include metrics, alarms, dashboards, and logs.